pnp/blog/content/post/spfx-solutions-as-spyware/index.md

 By analyzing this data, administrators can determine which API permissions are no longer necessary, thereby improving the overall security posture of the organization by reducing unnecessary access rights.

-[Update 2024.08.18: "Roles and Responsibilities" section added, "Mitigation strategies" updatred with more information. ]
+[Update 2024.08.18: "Roles and Responsibilities" section added, "Mitigation strategies" updated with more information. ]